-Fig-13(c): Rubber plant
+fig-14(c): Rubber plant

+?))
 Do you know?

-Chewing gum is a type of sticky for chewing made dates back 5000 years.
-Modern chewing gum originally made of natural latex from plants like chicle, sapota etc. Whenever pollen grains enter in our body they cause allergy due to the presence of nitrogenous substances.
+Chewing gum is a type of gum for chewing made dates back 5000 years.
+Modern chewing gum originally made of chicle, natural latex from plant.
+Whenever pollen grains enter in our body they cause allergy due to the presence of nitrogenous substances.
 These allergens cause skin allergy and asthma.
 Ex: Parthenium.